huaiyutian/Dengue_ENSO/README.md

-# Rising dengue risk with intensified climate modes and teleconnections under greenhouse warming
+# Rising dengue risk with increasing ENSO amplitude and teleconnections from 1980 to 2024

-Replication code and data for "Rising dengue risk with intensified climate modes and teleconnections under greenhouse warming"
+Replication code and data for "Rising dengue risk with increasing ENSO amplitude and teleconnections from 1980 to 2024"

 If you have questions or suggestions, contact the corresponding author.